DanejSakshi13/Fundamentals-Of-Data-Structures/README.md

 1. Operands and operator, both must be single character.
 2. Input Postfix expression must be in a desired format.
 Only +,-,*,/ operators are expected.

+#### Assignment 11 :
+Queues are frequently used in computer programming, and a typical example is the creation of a job queue by an operating system.
+If the operating system does not use priorities, then the jobs are processed in the order they enter the system.
+Write C++ program for simulating job queue.
+Write functions to add job and delete job from queue.